 Reduce School Stress For You Or Your Kids #2: Eat Well

 When you eat a healthy diet that has the nutrition your body needs, you naturally feel energized.
 Our cognitive ability stays sharp and we struggle less with problem-solving.
 Fast foods and boxed meals high in saturated fats, sugars, and salt tax the body and create hindrances like brain fog, irritability, and fatigue.
-All of which can cause unneeded stress where school is concerned.
+All of which can cause unneeded stress.

 I understand the quick meal out every now and then but don’t make it a habit.
 Teach your kids early how to balance nutrition, so when they are on their own, they make better choices.
 This is especially important for college kids.
 Things can go south quickly when young people are away from home.